epfl-si/xaas-vra/README.md

-# xaas-vra-vro
+# xaas-vra
-For vRA/vRO stuff
+For vRA stuff